 Finance lease

 The Corporation subleases a parking lot and an entertainment centre in long-term lease arrangements to Land-based Casino Gaming service providers as finance leases.
-The subleases are typically for periods of 20 years with fixed and variable payments over the term of the lease.
+The lease payments comprise fixed and variable payments over the term of the lease.